Traditions of America at Sewickley Ridge

 Pros

-• pro The clubhouse alone makes it worthwhile
+• pro The clubhouse alone makes it worthwhile.

-• pro The community center is nice
+• pro The layouts are good, and the community center is nice.

 Cons